Uncertainty quantification for sparse spectral variational approximations in Gaussian process regression: Contraction rates

-The contraction rate of the variational posterior is determined by the terms $B_n, W_n$ introduced above, and additionally by the term $V_n$ introduced below, which characterises the spread of the variational posterior.
-The proof of the next theorem is given in Section \ref{sec:proof:thm:contraction}. \begin{theorem} Let $f_0 \in L^2(\calX,\mu)$ be a bounded function and $m=m_n\to\infty$ such that $m^2 n^{-1} \log n \to 0$.
+The contraction rate of the variational posterior is determined by the squared bias $B_n$ and variance $W_n$ of the posterior mean introduced above, as well as the term $V_n$ introduced below, which characterises the spread of the variational posterior. \begin{theorem} Let $f_0 \in L^2(\calX,\mu)$ be a bounded function and $m=m_n\to\infty$ such that $m^2 n^{-1} \log n \to 0$.
 Then

 for arbitrary $M_n \to \infty$, where

 with $B_n$ and $W_n$ as in \eqref{def:bias:var}, and

 \end{theorem}